 Best Food Sources of Calcium

-Consuming calcium-rich foods is the most effective way to meet daily requirements.
-Here are the top natural sources:
+Eating calcium-rich foods is the most effective way to meet your daily needs.
+Here are some of the top natural sources of calcium:

 Milk